 With that said, it’s not that hard to drive but won’t get loud enough out of something like a SoundBlaster G3.

-FiiO K3 – About the same as the E10K, but less power and an even smoother sound.
+- FiiO K3 – About the same as the E10K, but with less power and an even smoother sound.
 No grain.
 Slightly more refined.
 Tidal/MQA Compatible.

 I wouldn’t get too hung up on which you go with.
-To start, I’d probably go with something like an E10K or Zen and then upgrade from there if you want.
+To start, I’d probably go with something like a K5 Pro and then upgrade from there if you want.

 It’s a breath of fresh air for me to be able to recommend something this wholeheartedly, as it’s been quite a while since I have been able to do that.